Review by Ian Keogh

 Moving forward a decade from the wonderfully stylised Atomic Empire, Thierry Smolderen and Alexandre Clérisse also switch genres.
 The cover suggests a spooky and mysterious horror story, yet Diabolical Summer doesn’t slot into any neat genre classification, the spy thriller being the closest while not covering everything.
 It’s an almost perfectly pitched story, art and revelation combining to intrigue and beguile.

 As it opens, Antoine is competing in a tennis tournament, accompanied there by his father, after which a number of disturbing events occur, not least his father being approached by someone he knew years previously from the French Secret Service.
-His fifteen year old hormones jumping, Antoine is toyed with by nineteen year old American visitor Pam, and befriends his opponent from the tennis match, Erik, far more adventurous and possibly with his own agenda.
+His fifteen year old hormones jumping, Antoine is toyed with by nineteen year old American visitor Jean, and befriends his opponent from the tennis match, Erik, far more adventurous and possibly with his own agenda.

 The trappings of the swinging sixties are supplied by Clérisse every bit as beautifully as he previously gave us the what’s now the retro-future of the 1950s.
 He seizes on the progressive design elements of the times, the stylish cars, the fashions, and James Bond, creating the art in a succession of flat panels, vividly coloured, using a twilight selection, the purple, dark red and dark blue setting the atmosphere so skilfully cultivated by Smolderen.
 Despite moments conflating Warhol prints, acid, the Kennedy assassination and Danger Diabolik, Clérisse’s refinement always prevents Diabolical Summer slipping into the parody that in some ways it is.